andreasvirkus/cottage/src/content/thoughts/building-with-the-platform.md

   10% of the library's features, or when the library is essentially a thin wrapper with a nicer syntax.

-The question isn't "Is this library good?" — it's "Is this library worth the dependency?"
+The question isn't "Is this library good?" but rather "Is this library worth the dependency?"

 ## The compound effect